christianThardy/christianThardy.github.io/about.md

 I’m a data scientist focused on applied natural language processing.
 My professional background covers a wide range of projects, from one-off analyses and applied research to building AI driven software.

-My expertise in AI, machine learning, and NLP lie at the convergence of my interest in neuroscience and psychology.
+My expertise in machine learning, and NLP lie at the convergence of my interest in neuroscience and psychology.
+I'm currently interested in understanding how transformers develop internal models of theory of mind.

-I'm currently working on understanding how transformers develop internal models of theory of mind.
-This line of independent research sits within mechanistic interpretability, where I’m exploring how we can break open transformers to reverse-engineer how they represent and reason about mental states.

 Outside of my work, I'm probably traveling, making music, playing sports, or occasionally tossing around yo-yos.